...

 3. Soft-Bristle Brush or Sponge: For scrubbing the surface.

-5. Vinyl Siding Repair Kit: To fix any damages.
+5. Vinyl Siding Repair Kit: To fix any damage.

 6. Primer for Vinyl Siding: To ensure paint adhesion.